maseberefiloe22-code/technomania-artificial-leaf/Folder B-Designs/CAD - Blueprints/README.md

 ## File Formats

-Where applicable, design files may be provided in formats such as:
+The design files are provided in formats such as:

-* PNG or JPG for sketches and diagrams
+-PNG or JPG for flow diagrams
-* PDF for technical drawings
+-PDF for technical drawings
-* STL for 3D-printable models
-* STEP or similar CAD formats for 3D models
+-similar CAD formats for 3D models

 ## Design Development